-■ System
+System

-LED Color Function P1 Green Lights to indicate that the Switch has power.
-P2 Green Lights to indicate that the Switch has power.
-Fault Green Lights to indicate that the Power failure Ring Green Lights to indicate that the ERPS Ring has been created successfully.
+LED Color Function P1 Green Lights to indicate that the Switch is powered on by DC1 input.
+P2 P2 Green Lights to indicate that the Switch is powered on by DC2 input.
+Fault Green Green Lights to indicate that Switch DC or port has failed.
+Ring Green Lights to indicate that the ERPS Ring has been created successfully.
+Lights to indicate that the ERPS Ring has been created successfully.
 R.O.
-Green Lights to indicate that Switch has been enabled Ring Owner.
+Green Green Lights to indicate that Switch has enabled Ring Owner.